Dual fuel energy tariffs: What are they, and why should you get one?

 If you get your gas and electricity from two separate energy companies, you’ve probably noticed that they’re always trying to persuade you to get both your fuels from them on a dual fuel plan.

 So, what are they going on about, and why do they care?
 And why should you care?

 A dual fuel plan or tariff is one where you get both your gas and electricity from the same supplier, on the same contract.
-It’s good for the supplier because they get the income from persuading you to take their gas as well as their electricity - or their electricity as well as their gas.
+It’s good for the supplier because they get the income from persuading you to take their gas as well as their electricity (or their electricity as well as their gas).

-Luckily, it could be good for you, too.
+But even better, it could be good for you, too.
 Many people find these tariffs more convenient and time saving, as you only get one bill and there’s only one dual fuel supplier to deal with if you have a question or problem.
 In today’s ultra-busy, multi-tasking world, anything that saves you time has got to be a good thing.

 You can usually also get extra discounts for signing up to a dual fuel tariff – and anything that saves you money has also got to be a good thing too.

 Check out the UK’s many energy suppliers and you may indeed find that getting your gas from one supplier and your electricity from another is the cheapest deal.